-The VET Recruiter ® is a full-service executive search firm specializing in the Animal Health / Veterinary Industry.
+The VET Recruiter ® is a full-service Animal Health executive search firm and Veterinary recruitment specialist.
 We help companies of all sizes throughout the United States locate and hire the best candidates for their specific needs.
 We partner with companies who have critical needs for veterinarians and other professionals in the Animal Health / Veterinary Industry.
 We work extensively with pharmaceutical companies, pet food companies, veterinary practice owners and other types of companies in the industry.

 A highly-competitive labor market is forcing employers to consider new and creative ways to find qualified candidates.
 Employers realize that candidates have more choices and that old recruiting methods, such as placing classified ads, are no longer effective.

 Also, the candidate that you are looking for is probably not looking for you.
 The candidate that you want is most likely happily employed and not actively looking for a new position such as yours.